 - Clothing, curtains, and half-finished sewing projects (this means anything with a sewn edge; no linens, no deconstructed clothing, no scraps, etc)

-- Household goods like furniture or appliances (but we can direct you to our sister store Ballard Reuse!)
+- Household goods like furniture or appliances (but we can direct you to our partner Ballard Reuse!)

 - Printers, ink cartridges, software